-(1) Where the application claim omits an immaterial limitation or otherwise broadens the corresponding patent claim, indicate by writing (modified), (mod.) or (m) beside the number
+(1) Where the application claim omits an immaterial limitation or otherwise broadens the corresponding patent claim, indicate by writing (modified), (mod.) or (m) beside the number of the patent claim.

 (2) Where the application claim is narrower than the corresponding patent claim, indicate by writing (substantially), (subst.) or (s) beside the number of the application claim.